Last Updated on December 9, 2021

 These are all signs that you may be trapped in an unhealthy, codependent relationship.
 And while there are many reasons this can happen, having an alcoholic partner is among the most common.
 It’s noble to support the people you care about, but always be aware of your limits.

 Long-Term Relationships With an Alcoholic

 Beyond codependency, there are many ways alcoholism can undermine a long-term relationship.
-Studies show higher rates of divorce in marriages where one person drinks heavily, as well as lower relationship satisfaction and higher distress levels.
+Studies show higher rates of divorce3 in marriages where one person drinks heavily, as well as lower relationship satisfaction4 and higher distress levels.
 And although some researchers question whether alcohol is the root cause of this, domestic violence appears to be more common when one partner drinks excessively.

 Then, there are the impacts AUD can have on whole families.
 Children with alcoholic parents are at higher risk for a wide range of psychological problems, and often experience significant instability in their upbringing.

 What To Do If You’re Dating an Alcoholic